“I want to help, but I just have a lot on my plate right now.”

-Instead, it’s better to look at the objective data, on a regular basis, to get an accurate perception of each employee’s busyness.
+You need to look at objective data, on a regular basis, to get an accurate perception of each employee’s busyness.

-The first and probably most intuitive way to do this is through time tracking.
-There are many time tracking apps available, some of which are directly embedded into project management apps, but most of them have a few features in common:
+The first and probably most intuitive way to do this is through productivity tracking, also often referred to as time tracking.
+There are many employee productivity tracking software tools available, some of which are directly embedded into project management apps, but most of them have a few features in common:

 - Stop/start tracking.
 Employees will have the ability to “start” and “stop” a timer on virtually any device they have.
 This time will be automatically logged based on a handful of pre-set parameters, enabling them to keep tabs of how long they spend on individual tasks and broader projects alike.